Anyon

 In physics, an anyon is a type of quasiparticle so far observed only in two-dimensional systems.
 In three-dimensional systems, only two kinds of elementary particles are seen: fermions and bosons.
 Anyons have statistical properties intermediate between fermions and bosons.
 In general, the operation of exchanging two identical particles, although it may cause a global phase shift, cannot affect observables.
 Anyons are generally classified as abelian or non-abelian.
 Abelian anyons, detected by two experiments in 2020, play a major role in the fractional quantum Hall effect.

 Introduction

 The statistical mechanics of large many-body systems obeys laws described by Maxwell–Boltzmann statistics.
 Quantum statistics is more complicated because of the different behaviors of two different kinds of particles called fermions and bosons.
-In two-dimensional systems, however, there is a third type of particle, called an anyon.
+In two-dimensional systems, however, there is a third kind of particle, called an anyon.

 In the three-dimensional world we live in, there are only two types of particles: "fermions", which repel each other, and "bosons", which like to stick together.
 A commonly known fermion is the electron, which transports electricity; and a commonly known boson is the photon, which carries light.
 In the two-dimensional world, however, there is another type of particle, the anyon, which doesn't behave like either a fermion or a boson.